HL7/fhir-shorthand/input/pagecontent/reference.md

 ##### Assignments with the CodeableConcept Data Type

 A CodeableConcept consists of an array of Codings and a text.
-To populate the array, array indices, denoted by brackets, are used.
+To populate the array in an instance, array indices, denoted by brackets, are used.
 The shorthand is:

 <pre><code>* &lt;CodeableConcept&gt;.coding[{index}] = <span class="optional">{CodeSystem}|{version string}</span>#{code} <span class="optional">"{display string}"</span></code></pre>